PLAYER DEVELOPMENT PROGRAMME

 This measured approach supports our young players in their busy lives and ensures they still have time available for other sports, family, relaxation, fun and homework!

-As an affiliated club we support the Capital Football FTC programme.
+We actively support the Capital Football FTC programme.
 The experience of training with other players across Wellington and representing our region at tournaments is great for player development.

 Training takes place year round during term time as follows: